Vizemo/vizemo.github.io/README.md

 ### Description:

-This is a personal website project where I'm teaching myself html, css, and javascript.
-This is to show off my learned skills, and personal projects.
+This is a personal website project where I'm learning html, css, javascript, and eventually frameworks.
+This is a way for me to show what I have learned so far, and to briefly give a few details about myself.

 ### Files